Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

-We first investigate impacts orthogonal to the material plane ($\theta = 0$, see Figure \ref{fig:F1}A).
-Figure \ref{fig:F2} shows the probabilities of sulfur ejection for pristine and functionalized \ce{MoS2}.
-Atomic oxygen functionalization decreases $E_{sputt}$ from $\sim (31 \pm 1)$ eV to $\sim (14.0 \pm 1)$ eV.
-Atomic fluorine is even more effective with $E_{sputt}\sim (9.5 \pm 0.5)$ eV.
-The error bars represent the spacing of the energy grid used to determine the sputtering threshold, rather than a measure of statistical uncertainty.
-The precise threshold values can change depending on the specific approximations used in MD simulations, such as the selected functional or pseudopotential.
+The energy error bars represent the spacing of the energy grid used to determine the sputtering threshold because statistical errors were found to be much smaller.
+The precise threshold values can change depending on the specific approximations used in DFT, such as the selected functional or pseudo-potential.
 For this reason, we did not further refine the energy grid.
-However, the qualitative relative effect of the substantial reduction in $E_{sputt}$ is insensitive to the specific DFT implementation, as it arises from clear physical mechanisms discussed below.
+We demonstrate in SI that the results are sufficiently insensitive to the choice of DFT functional, dispersion correction scheme, k-point sampling, energy cutoff, and other computational settings.
+Because our study focuses on oxygen, we explicitly examine the relevant spin states.
+Oxygen is shown to have a singlet ground-state when bound to TMDs (Figure \ref{fig:F1S1}b), and the SI outlines our reasons for running all collision dynamics in fixed singlet spin state.
+For completeness, the triplet is shown to qualitatively preserve the significant drop in the sputtering energy threshold $\EsputtS$ from O/F functionalization.
+We note that the qualitative relative effect of the substantial reduction in $\EsputtS$ is expected to be insensitive to most of the DFT details, as it arises from clear physical mechanisms discussed below.

 These results suggest that O and F pre-functionalization can effectively expand the ionic energy window for plasma processing, allowing selective chalcogen removal at lower projectile energies, while minimizing damage to the underlying metal scaffold.